ZhiLiHydro/ZhiLiHydro.github.io/_pages/about.md

 I am Zhi Li, a Postdoctoral Research Associate in the [Atmospheric, Climate, and Earth Sciences Division](https://www.pnnl.gov/atmospheric-climate-and-earth-sciences-division) at Pacific Northwest National Laboratory ([PNNL](https://www.pnnl.gov/)) located in Richland, Washington, USA.
 At PNNL, I am focusing on developing and applying hydro-biogeochemical numerical models to solve real-world watershed and ecosystem science problems.
 I received my PhD in Water Resources Engineering & Science from the Ven Te Chow Hydrosystems Laboratory, Department of Civil and Environmental Engineering, University of Illinois Urbana-Champaign ([UIUC](https://illinois.edu/)), where I was trained as a geophysical flow and transport modeler.
 My PhD thesis focused on the development of numerical models to study river meandering and cutoff dynamics, supervised by Professor [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia).
 Here is my [short CV](https://zhilihydro.github.io/cv/).

 > ### News
+>  - [**Feb'25**] I gladly welcome collaboration on any interesting development and application of pyRiverBed!
+A co-authored paper titled "Analytical simulation of meander morphology from equilibrium to long-term evolution: Impacts of channel geometry and vegetation-induced coarsening" has been published in International Journal of Sediment Research. doi: [10.1016/j.ijsrc.2025.02.003](https://doi.org/10.1016/j.ijsrc.2025.02.003)
+>
 >  - [**Dec'24**] Chaired the [H41-43A and H51K](https://agu.confex.com/agu/agu24/meetingapp.cgi/Session/236451) hydrologic modeling sessions in AGU24 December 9-13 in Washington DC.
 >
->  - [**Nov'24**] Project proposal accepted!
+>  - [**Nov'24**] Project approved!
 Co-leading the project "Improving Advanced Terrestrial Simulator (ATS) model data managing and archiving standards", as one of the 2024 ESS-DIVE Community Fund Projects.
 Link on [ESS-DIVE website](https://ess-dive.lbl.gov/2024/11/07/2024-ess-dive-community-fund-projects-announcement/).
 >
 >  - [**Nov'24**] Pre-print available online, "Unveiling the Stochasticity of Bank Erosion: A Hybrid Deterministic and Stochastic Modeling Approach", doi: [10.22541/essoar.173152946.64602365/v1](https://doi.org/10.22541/essoar.173152946.64602365/v1)
 >